 When Jason’s mom got home he asked her about using the pool on Saturday.

 “I don’t see any reason why you can’t use it.
 You said the only ones coming over will be Ron, Steve, and Scott?
 So there will only be four of you?”

 “That’s right.
 Jen and Devin can use the pool at the same time as us and there’s plenty of room for six of us so it’ll be okay.
-When we sit around and talk Jen and Devin can sit somewhere else and talk about their project.
+When we sit around and talk Jen and Devin can sit somewhere else and talk about their project, and vice versa.
 There’s lots of places around the pool or on the grass or on the patio.”

 “It’s alright then.
 Just let Jen know that you asked me.”